Which Function Has An Inverse That Is A Function

 Understanding One-to-One (Injective) Functions

 A function is considered one-to-one (or injective) if every element in the codomain is mapped to by at most one element in the domain.
-In simpler terms, no two distinct elements in the domain map to the same element in the codomain.
-This means that if f(x₁) = f(x₂), then it must be the case that x₁ = x₂.
+Because of that, in simpler terms, no two distinct elements in the domain map to the same element in the codomain.
+In plain terms, if f(x₁) = f(x₂), then it must be the case that x₁ = x₂.

 Let's illustrate this with examples: